Baby Root Canal Treatment/PulpotomyMiddletown, NY

 What about discomfort?

-We help patients throughout New York feel comfortable during their root canal or endodontics procedure by using sedation dentistry.
+We help children throughout New York feel comfortable during their root canal procedure by using sedation dentistry.
 We have a variety of ways to eliminate both discomfort and anxiety during a root canal.
-Whether a patient needs to take something ahead of time to relax or needs medication to numb the specific area that is being worked on, Dr. Geri-Lynn Waldman and Dr. Isha Suri, can complete the procedure with little to no pain.
+Whether a patient needs to take something ahead of time to relax or needs medication to numb the specific area that is being worked on, Dr. Geri-Lynn Waldman, can complete the procedure with little to no pain.
 We will ensure that patients are able to enjoy their dental treatments as much as possible.

 What are the advantages of this procedure for my child?